StuartIanNaylor/Dataset-builder/README.md

                         silence threshold headroom
   -m MIN_SAMPLES, --min_samples MIN_SAMPLES
                         minimum resultant samples
-  -N NORM_SILENCE, --norm_silence NORM_SILENCE
-                        normalise silence files
+  -o OVERFIT_RATIO, --overfit_ratio OVERFIT_RATIO
+                        reduces pitch & tempo variation of KW -k KEYWORD_QTY, --keyword_qty KEYWORD_QTY
+                        Keywords recorded
+  -a AMPLITUDE_FOREGROUND, --amplitude_foreground AMPLITUDE_FOREGROUND
+                        +- foreground amplitude variance -A AMPLITUDE_BACKGROUND, --amplitude_background AMPLITUDE_BACKGROUND
+                        +- backgroundground amplitude variance
 ```

 Probably the important parameter is `--background_ratio` this sets the is ratio of the max_amplitude of background_noise to the kw & !kw voiced samples.
 It is amplitude and not RMS so percieved loudness can seem different and is a set value.
-This set the background_noise initial level and then a range of attenuation is randomly applied `--background_attenuation`
+This set the background_noise initial level and then a range of attenuation is randomly applied `--AMPLITUDE_BACKGROUND`
 This sets the final ratio between background noise and kw & !kw samples.
-`--foreground_attenuation` is the final volume of the overall sample and both attenuations are ranges from the max_ampltude=1.
+`--AMPLITUDE_FOREGROUND` is the final volume of the overall sample and both attenuations are ranges from the max_ampltude=1.

 The pitch is pitch changes in semitones and tempo is a non pitch changing duration modifier both allow variance to cope with room, mic proximity & Doppler effect.
 A certain amount of samples are added without background noise as `--background_percent` default = 80% leaves 20% without background_noise.